-HTS terror designation 'unfair', Jolani claims in first interview
+HTS terror designation 'unfair', Jolani claims in first interview with US journalist

 The HTS leader, who currently has a $10 million US State Department bounty on his head, spoke to PBS reporter Martin Smith in Idlib in February.